This is the ultimate guide to choosing the best metal detector of 2023.

 This one is very comfortable and ergonomic.
 It wraps neatly around the arm, and everything seems to fit in place.
 Of course, this kind of thing will depend on your body type, but we find it very comfortable.
 It also helps that this detector is very lightweight.
 It weighs a little over 3 pounds, which is very nice.

-3. Bounty Hunter TK4 Tracker IV – Best For The Money
+❸ Bounty Hunter TK4 Tracker IV – Best Metal Detector For The Money

-Bounty Hunter Tk4 is one of the cheapest options on our list, and it does an excellent job of providing good quality at a fair price.
+Bounty Hunter Tk4 is one of the cheapest metal detectors on our list, and it does an excellent job of providing good quality at a fair price.
 It might be a little harder to use, and it might not impress the other hobbyists, but this thing can get the job done reliably.
-For a beginner, this kind of bare-bones functionality is very conducive to the learning process.
+For most new hobbyists, this kind of bare-bones functionality is very conducive to the learning process.

 While the range will vary according to the settings used, this model can detect objects as far as two feet down.
 Of course, this range will only apply to large objects.
 Don’t expect to find a ring or a coin that deep in the ground, or you will be disappointed.
 For objects like that, 10-12 inches is a more realistic range.